poloclub/cnn-explainer/tiny-vgg/README.md

 # Train a Tiny VGG

-This directory includes code and data to train a Tiny VGG model (inspired by the demo CNN in [Stanford CS231n class](http://cs231n.stanford.edu) on 10 every-day classes from [Tiny ImageNet](https://tiny-imagenet.herokuapp.com).
+This directory includes code and data to train a Tiny VGG model (inspired by the demo CNN in [Stanford CS231n class](http://cs231n.stanford.edu)) on 10 every-day classes from the [Tiny ImageNet](https://tiny-imagenet.herokuapp.com).

 ## Installation